CARS-UChicago/clouddoc/staff.rst

   `gpd_user/data/idc/2020/run2/USERNAME`.
 Note that this will mean that only that folder (and anything in it) will be shared -- so pick the folder for the users' beamtime, not all of `cars5/Data/dac_user`!

-* for **Domain**, use `CARS_NT_DOMAIN`.
+* for **Domain**, use `CARS_NT_DOMAIN` or `CARS.APS.ANL.GOV`.

 * For **Username** and **Password**, select a valid user that can read (and perhaps write) to the folder you are sharing.
-That could be the `XXX_user` account or use the `detector` account which can read all of the `Data` share.
+For mounting `Data_RO`, that could either be the appropriate `XXX_user` account that can read that folder, or the `detector` or `epics` account which can read all of the `Data_RO` share.

 * In the **Available for** column, you will get a dropdown menu of Users known to `Nextcloud`.
 Select the user account(s) that you would like to share this data folder -- probably the account you just created.

-* Finally, if you have selected a folder on a share that is *not* set up to be read only, you should use the ellipses icon (`...`) and check the "Read only" box.
+* Finally, if you have selected a folder on a share that is *not* set up to be read only (such as the recommended `Data_RO`), you should use the ellipses icon (`...`) and check the "Read only" box.
 Note that if you share a folder with read/write permissions, the user will be able to move and delete data on this share from their remote connection.

 .. _staff_fig8: